rajathtg/Practise/README.md

 -To explore more on the Spark Core and Spark SQL as well -Done with the first upload as well
 -Now it's time for some PR
+-Let's make a multiple commits on Master and through Feature